 We recognise supporting someone with learning disabilities can be challenging, exhausting but most of all rewarding.
-Depending on the nature and severity of those disabilities, parents or carers have to contend with a number of different factors in order to support their child in achieving their life goals.
+In order to support their child’s life goals, parents or carers have to contend with a number of different factors, depending on the nature and severity of the disabilities.

-It is important to us that part of leading a happy and fulfilled life means offering individuals with learning disabilities the same opportunities as individuals without them.
+It is important to us that part of leading a happy and fulfilled life means offering all individuals the same opportunities.

-This means (in order to be inclusive) attractions, of all types, need to be able to support individuals, regardless of the challenges they face.
+To be inclusive attractions, of all types, need to be able to support individuals, regardless of the challenges they face.